-We then use regression analysis on the panel of Italian judges, observed for six years, to show that the choice of work scheduling has quantitatively important effects on performance, compared to variation in experience, ability and effort (Section 5).
-In order to identify the causal effect of parallel tasks scheduling (i.e. task juggling) we construct time-varying instruments based on the sample realization of the lottery that allocates the amount and the typology of workload to each judge.
+We then use regression analysis on the already mentioned panel of Italian judges, observed for six years, to show that the choice of work scheduling has quantitatively important effects on performance, compared to variation in experience, ability and effort (Section 5).
+In order to identify the causal effect of parallel tasks scheduling (i.e., task juggling) we construct time-varying instruments based on the sample realization of the lottery that allocates the amount and the typology of workload to each judge.
 This lottery is used in combination with the procedural rule prescribing that judges should hold the first hearing of a case no later than 60 days from filing.
-In this way, exogenous increases in the number of assigned cases generate pressure for more parallel working around and after 60 days from filing.
+In this way, exogenous increases in the fraction of the assigned workload that reaches the "60 days" threshold, generate pressure for more parallel working.
 Results strongly support the hypothesis that judges induced for exogenous reasons to work in a more parallel fashion take more time to complete similar portfolios of cases.